The Marcus Undergraduate Research Fellowship

 3. Abstract: (100-150 words)

-4. Personal Statement: This section includes the student’s academic interests and goals and any personal information the student and faculty mentor think would be useful to convey to the review committee. (maximum 500 words)
+4. Personal Statement: This section includes the student’s academic interests and goals, the way in which receiving the grant would help advance those goals, and any personal information the student and faculty mentor think would be useful to convey to the review committee.
+Students should make sure to articulate how the Fellowship is necessary for the execution of the project (maximum 500 words).

 6. Timeline: This section provides a proposed timeline for the project from beginning to end, including mentor meetings, tasks associated with the project, and completion dates for the various activities. (maximum 1 page)